-You won't usually qualify for help if you're in the UK on a spouse or partner visa.
+You won't usually qualify for public funds help if you're in the UK on a spouse or partner visa.
 Your partner is expected to provide you with a home for your first 5 years in the UK.

 If you need to leave your home because of domestic violence you can ask the Home Office for permission to claim benefits and get homeless help for a 3-month period.

 The application form is on www.gov.uk but you should get immigration advice before you complete it.

 Rights of Women can provide free legal advice.